 By adhering to provincial privacy laws, the NB Colon Cancer Screening Program uses available colon screening information from the Department of Health to ensure New Brunswick individuals are included within the provincially organized screening program.

 The New Brunswick Department of Health provides the program with personal health information (name, address, birth date and Health Care Number) and some screening data (colonoscopy and cancer diagnosis, as applicable) so it can send you program letters, as required.

 The information from the form that you complete and mail to the program is kept secure.
 The results of the at-home screening test (FIT) are kept to determine the participants who need follow-up tests, and the results of any follow-up tests such as a colonoscopy are kept for monitoring.
 All of this information will also help to improve the program over time.

-If you want more information on how your privacy is protected or wish to raise a concern about how your personal information is handled by the colon program, please visit the Personal Health Information Privacy and Access Services or contact the program at 1-844-777-3443.
+If you want more information on how your privacy is protected or wish to raise a concern about how your personal information is handled by the colon program, please visit the Department of Health Privacy and Acess or contact the program at 1-844-777-3443.

 Privacy laws ensure that the program collects and uses ONLY the information required as part of monitoring and communicating with you about your colon cancer screening information.
 All personal health information is safeguarded within the Personal Health Information Privacy and Access Act that governs the way in which organizations and individuals collect, maintain and use personal information in the delivery of health services.

 This means that: